Coffee can be too fresh — here's how to ensure it's not!

 Sometimes when learning how to make coffee, we try to account for this by pouring a little bit of our hot water first, letting some carbon dioxide escape, and then after 30 to 45 seconds continuing with the rest of our water.
 That process is called a bloom.
 But a bloom can only do so much if we haven’t let enough carbon dioxide escape between roasting and brewing.
 And that pre-brewing, resting period we need to let the gas escape is called degassing or off-gassing.
 Degassing coffee doesn’t involve doing anything special.
 It simply implies letting the coffee rest on your counter, ideally still in its original bag.

 This is especially important if you’re brewing espresso at home, a brew method that has coffee grounds that are packed too tightly and there is not enough time to even allow for blooming coffee.
 Espresso's flavors are so concentrated that you’ll be able to taste that sharp, uneven extraction immediately.
 But even for drip coffee, we recommend four days after the roast date as the ideal time to start brewing.

-So when buying fresh coffee (which you definitely should!), getting it any sooner than four days off roast isn’t really a goal worth pursuing if you’re trying to drink it immediately.
-All it takes is either a little or patience or, more to my liking, just making sure you have enough coffee so that you won’t run out until your new bag is four days off roast.
+So, when buying fresh coffee (which you definitely should!), getting it any sooner than four days off roast isn’t really a goal worth pursuing if you’re trying to drink it immediately.
+All it takes is either a little patience or, more to my liking, just making sure you have enough coffee so that you won’t run out until your new bag is four days off roast.